Albert Rupprecht: Political career

-Rupprecht first became a member of the Bundestag in the 2002 German federal election.
-He is a member of the Committee for Education, Research and Technology Assessment.
-Since 2009, he has been the CDU/CSU parliamentary group's spokesperson on education and research.
+Rupprecht first became a member of the Bundestag in the 2002 German federal election, representing the Weiden district.
+In parliament, he initially served as deputy chair of the Committee on Economic Affairs from 2005 to 2009.
+In 2009, he moved to the Committee for Education, Research and Technology Assessment.
+Also since 2009, he has been the CDU/CSU parliamentary group's spokesperson on education and research.

+From 2008 to 2010, Rupprecht chaired the parliamentary body providing oversight of the Special Financial Market Stabilization Funds (SoFFin).

 In the negotiations to form a fourth coalition government under Chancellor Angela Merkel following the 2017 federal elections, Rupprecht was part of the working group on education policy, led by Annegret Kramp-Karrenbauer, Stefan Müller and Hubertus Heil.